-Cox Green School is governed by the rules and regulations set down in its company Memorandum and Articles of Association dated 20 October 2011.
+Cox Green School is governed by the rules and regulations set down in its company Memorandum and Articles of Association.

 The Academy Trust is a company limited by guarantee and an exempt charity.
 The charitable company's memorandum and articles of association are the primary governing documents of the Academy Trust.